Mansour (TV series): Season 4 (2018)

+Season 5 (2019)

 Revival

 In October 2022, it was announced that the show is getting a revival with 52 episodes that is focusing on AI, space exploration and climate emergency.
 It is being animated in Adobe Flash instead of CGI.

 In December 5, the series is set to release in Summer 2023, titled "The Adventures of Mansour: Age of A.I.".